pablo-meier/Pablog/posts/2019-08-23-fresco-jesus-ocaml-setup.md

-The reason I hedge is because opam also has this notion of _pinning_, which, as far as I can tell, started as a way to say "stop updating this package beyond the version its aleady at," but is now, more generally, "alter how I fetch this package from the default."
+The reason I hedge is because opam also has this notion of _pinning_, which, as far as I can tell, started as a way to say "stop updating this package beyond the version its already at," but is now, more generally, "alter how I fetch this package from the default."

 The first functionality, "stop altering this package," is _local to your